Andrew the Apostle: Romania

 Saint Andrew is the patron saint of Romania.
-The official stance of the Romanian Orthodox Church is that Andrew preached the Gospel in the province of Dobruja (Scythia Minor) to the Daco-Romans, whom he is said to have converted to Christianity.
-Such a tradition was however not widely acknowledged until the 20th century.
+The official stance of the Romanian Orthodox Church is that Andrew preached the Gospel in the province of Dobruja (Scythia Minor) to the Dacians who were similar to Thracians, whom he is said to have converted to Christianity.
+Such a tradition was however not widely acknowledged until the 20th century, although substantiated by the Church History of Eusebius.